edu-python-course/social-spec/index.rst

 -   Deactivated users cannot log in and mainly acts as anonymous users.
 -   Deactivated users will receive a link to request the account restore from site admins.
+-   Banned users (temporary deactivated) should see the ban timer on login atempt.

 Connections
 -----------